Ban Salak Khok Community

 ชุมชนบ้านสลักคอก

-The signature activity is exploring the mangroves by kayak or on the community’s traditional gondola-style rowboats (reua maad), winding through the channels among the roots and birdlife.
-Back on shore, fishing families run simple seafood restaurants over the water serving the day’s catch, and you can watch net-mending and crab-trap work or arrange a homestay.
-Income from the tourism activities feeds a community fund that helps protect the mangrove forest.
+The signature activity is exploring the mangroves by kayak or on the community’s traditional gondola-style rowboats, known locally as reua maad — flat-bottomed boats poled by an oarsman, carrying up to four passengers through the channels among the mangrove roots and birdlife.
+Kayak hire runs around 100 THB per hour through the Salak Khok Kayak Station; the reua maad trips cost a little more but include the oarsman doing the work.
+Back on shore, fishing families run simple seafood restaurants built over the water, serving whatever came in that day — blue crab and grilled fish are the standbys — and you can watch net-mending and crab-trap repairs or arrange an overnight homestay with one of the families.
+Income from the tourism activities feeds a community fund that goes back into protecting the mangrove forest.

-Reaching Ban Salak Khok means taking the ferry from the Trat mainland to Koh Chang, then driving across to the island’s east coast — noticeably quieter than the western beaches.
-The cool, dry months from November to February are the most pleasant.
-Bring insect repellent for the mangroves and sun protection, and book a kayak or gondola trip through the Salak Khok Kayak Station.
+Reaching Ban Salak Khok means taking the ferry from Trat to Koh Chang, then driving across the island to its east coast — about 20-30 minutes from the main piers, noticeably quieter than the western beach strip.
+The cool, dry months from November to February are the most comfortable for being out on the water; the rainy season (June-October) brings lush mangroves but also sudden downpours.
+Bring insect repellent, sun protection, and cash for the kayak station and seafood rafts, since card payment isn’t reliable this far from the resorts.

 Location & Directions